By Carol Stiffler

 Selling the theatre is “bittersweet”, Shannon said.
 Dunkeld had been hopeful that Shannon would take it over, but she is busy with work and family of her own, and has come to terms with the idea that she cannot adopt her father’s passion as her own.
 She helped him manage the theatre for the past six years, as his health was failing.

 The listing is being managed by Enrico Capogrossa, a real estate agent with North Coast Realty, and longtime family friend.
+Both real estate and listing are not as easy as you see the website.
 It hit the market on Wednesday, July 21.

 Working with the family, Capogrossa helped set the price for the listing, which includes the recently purchased digital projector that Shannon says cost about $100,000.
 The listing comes with a stipulation, drafted by an attorney, that the theatre will still be kept as an operating theatre.